MichaelAquilina/improved-workspace-indicator/README.md

 #### 2. Choose your custom stylesheet in extension's preferences

-Open IWI's preferences and locate `Custom CSS stylesheet` row.
+Open extension's preferences and locate `Custom CSS stylesheet` row.
 Now either click on folder button which will open a file chooser dialog, or paste a path of your stylesheet file into textbox.

 #### 3. Reload an extension

-Close IWI's preferences window and re-enable extension by toggling an switch in extensions manager.
+Close preferences window and re-enable extension by toggling an switch in extensions manager.

 > **Note**
 > You can disable custom CSS by removing an path from textbox in preferences window.